 Since light has no mass, we often think of it as being completely insubstantial, but it does carry energy and momentum, as it streams into space, and when light reflects off the cometary dust, it gives them a very tiny nudge outwards.
 Any given photon (the smallest piece of light, for a given wavelength or color) gives a particular dust grain an almost inconceivably small nudge; but as one photon after another bounces off the particle -- that is, as light reflects off it, day after day -- the particle slowly moves a little outward, compared to the path it would have followed in the absence of the photons' push.

-The outward motion that the dust grains, sand grains and pebbles receive in this way is completely insignificant in comparison with the orbital velocity of the comet, which the dust essentially retains, even as it slowly spreads outward, away from its parent body.
-So the dust continues to orbit the Sun, very close to the comet, but gradually a little further and further out, compared to the comet's distance from the Sun.
-This effect is greater for smaller particles, so the smallest particles spread outwards the most, and the larger particles the least, but all of them eventually move outwards by as much as several tens or hundreds of thousands of miles (a large distance by our standards, but nothing at all, compared to the size of the Solar System).
-So, in addition to the comet itself, there is a huge cloud of debris of various sizes following the comet's orbit, though mostly a little further out than the original orbit.
+The outward motion that the dust grains, sand grains and pebbles receive in this way is completely insignificant in comparison with the orbital velocity of the comet, which the dust essentially retains even as it slowly spreads outward, away from its parent body.
+So the dust continues to orbit the Sun, relatively close to the comet, but gradually a little further and further out, compared to the comet's distance from the Sun.
+This effect is greater for smaller particles, so the smallest particles spread outwards the most, and the larger particles the least, but all of them eventually move outwards by as much as several tens or hundreds of thousands of miles (a large distance by our standards, but nothing at all compared to the size of the Solar System).
+So in addition to the comet itself, there is a huge cloud of debris of various sizes following the comet's orbit, though mostly a little further out than the original orbit.